Miami visitor map

 Use the category only after the base is clear

 Miami Guide does not turn this into a broad directory.
-Each category supports a specific planning constraint in the first-wave guides.
+Each category supports a specific planning constraint in the decision guides.

 Brickell hotel near restaurants, offices, and mainland nightlife, useful when the Miami base decision is more work, dining, or short-stay driven than beach-led.